mw10104587/US-representatives-search/README.md

 ## To Do List
-1. Add detail on each options
+1. Add detail on each options, by doing so I think people can know more about the levels and roles that they are picking...
-3. Implement the show me more function for offices?
+2.

 ## Future improvements
 1. It would be better if the tabs in the result page has an active and un-active state.
 Users could identify which page they're watching right away.